projectgus/yamdwe/README.md

 can be found in the LocalSettings.php file of your Mediawiki installation.

 yamdwe_users exports mediawiki password hashes to a dokuwiki "basicauth" text file.
-These imported passwords won't work with the current stable Dokuwiki version (2014-05-05 "Ponder Stibbons".)
-However they will work with the current development version, or if you patch with [this commit](https://github.com/splitbrain/dokuwiki/commit/42aeaf8323271f65bb906e11c6126d3a2d060a3f).
+These imported passwords require Dokuwiki version 2014-09-29 "Hrun" or newer.
+On older Dokuwiki installs the password file format is not compatible and it will break user auth.
+The best thing to do is to update to 2014-09-29 or newer before running `yamdwe_users.py`.

 ## Post Import Steps